 Digital Marketing and Mental Health Provision

-According to SAMHSA, In 2017, it was estimated that 46.6 million people in the United States were suffering with some form of mental health issue.
-That’s equivalent to one in five people, which is a staggering statistic.
+According to SAMHSA, In 2017, it was estimated that 46.6 million people in the United States were suffering from mental health concerns.
+That’s equivalent to one in five people having a mental illness, which is a staggering statistic.
 However, just because there’s a big market out there, it doesn’t mean they know you exist.
 With more people turning to the internet for guidance than ever before, it’s crucial that you get the most out of digital marketing.

 Create a Strategy Based on Data